King Saud University

 King Saud University (KSU, جامعة الملك سعود) is a public university in Riyadh, Saudi Arabia.
-Established in 1957 by King Saud to address the country's skilled worker shortage, it is the first university in Saudi Arabia.
+Established in 1957 by King Saud bin Abdulalziz to address the country's skilled worker shortage, it is the first university in Saudi Arabia.
 It was known as Riyadh University from 1964 until it was reverted to its inceptive name in 1982.
+It was converted into an independent non-profit academic institution in 2023.

-The student body of KSU today consists of 40,000 male and female students, 7% of which are international.
-The female students have their own disciplinary panel, and there is a center supervising the progress of female students, either personally by female faculty members or by male faculty members via a closed television network.
+The student body of KSU today consists of 40,000 students, 7% of which are international.
+Female students have their own disciplinary panel, and there is a center supervising the progress of female students, either personally by female faculty members or by male faculty members via a closed television network.
 The university offers courses in the natural sciences, the humanities, and professional studies, and many courses are tuition-free.
 The medium of instruction in undergraduate programs is English and Arabic depending on the chosen major.
-Among Arab universities, its medical programs are highly regarded.